 Stanford University Psychologist, Professor, Carol Dweck has spent decades researching into achievement and success.
 Her best seller, Mindset outlines the simple idea of growth versus fixed mindsets that makes all the difference and creates motivation and productivity in the worlds of business, education, and sports

-Jane Clarke’s book, Resilience, outlines how individuals can learn to bounce back from adversity and
+Jane Clarke’s book, Resilience, outlines how individuals can learn to bounce back from adversity and is packed with examples which will help you ensure your child can survive and thrive in a world characterised by constant change.

 Related blog post